estuary/flow/site/docs/concepts/tests.md

           - { userId: 2, greeting: "Hello Link" }
 ```

-A test is a sequence of one or more sequential steps, each either an `ingest` or a `verify`.
+A test is a sequence of one or more steps, each of either an `ingest` or a `verify` type.
   * `ingest` steps add one or more documents to a collection.
   * `verify` steps make assertions about the current contents of a collection.